 Re-engage your network.
 Reach out to colleagues and fellow veterans who can help with your job search.
 Ask for informational interviews, thank them for previous advice, and send them best wishes for the New Year.
 Get back on their radar and remind them you are searching for the right career opportunity.

 Look forward with a positive attitude.
 That’s easier said than done if your job search is taking longer than you had anticipated.
 But maintaining a positive outlook will reflect well in all your job search tasks, from sprucing up your resume and online profile to interviewing.
 Keep it positive and your network will notice and be attracted to your optimism and confidence.

-A new year offers a fresh start, and I hope you’ll take advantage of Corporate Gray’s free services to help you find the job of your dreams in 2016!
+A new year offers a fresh start, and I hope you’ll take advantage of Corporate Gray’s free services to help you find the job of your dreams in this new year!
 Use the Corporate Gray website and participate in our job fairs to help connect with military-friendly employers.
 Our blog and online Transition Guide are chock full of useful job search and transition advice.
 Make sure you use these tools to your advantage!

 If you received a free copy of Corporate Gray’s The Military-to-Civilian Transition Guide during your military Transition GPS course, now is a good time to revisit that book and let it help you reformulate your job search action plan.
 If you don’t have the book, visit our online Transition Guide for guidance.